cememirsenyurt/UCIsearch/README.md

 treated as more important than the other words.

 Search:
-Thr program should prompt the user for a query.
+The program should prompt the user for a query.
 This doesn’t need to be a Web interface, it can be a console prompt.
 At the time of the query, your program will stem the query terms, look up your index, perform some calculations (see ranking below) and give out the ranked list of pages that are relevant for the query, with the